opengeospatial/ogcapi-discrete-global-grid-systems/README.md

 [OGC API standards](https://ogcapi.ogc.org/) define modular API building blocks to spatially enable Web APIs in a consistent way.
 [OpenAPI](https://openapis.org) can be used to describe and document the reusable API building blocks (resource paths, query parameters, responses supporting different representations such as JSON and HTML, schemas for both request payload and responses).

-The OGC API family of standards is organized by resource type. **OGC API - DGGS** specifies an API for accessing data organised according to a Discrete Global Grid Reference System (DGGRS).
+The OGC API family of standards is organized by resource type. **OGC API - DGGS** specifies an API for accessing data organised according to Discrete Global Grid Reference Systems (DGGRS).
-A DGGRS is a spatial reference system combining a discrete global grid hierarchy (DGGH, a hierarchical tessellation of zones to partition) with a zone indexing reference system (ZIRS) to address the globe.
+A DGGRS is a spatial reference system combining a discrete global grid hierarchy (DGGH, a hierarchical tessellation of the globe into zones at successive refinement levels) with a zone identifier reference system (ZIRS) to uniquely address these zones.
 Aditionally, to enable DGGS-optimized data encodings, a DGGRS defines a deterministic for sub-zones whose geometry is at least partially contained within a parent zone of a lower refinement level.
 A Discrete Global Grid System (DGGS) is an integrated system implementing one or more DGGRS together with functionality for quantization, zonal query, and interoperability.
 DGGS are characterized by the properties of the zone structure of their DGGHs, geo-encoding, quantization strategy and associated mathematical functions.